What this Policy is about

 We may also use your personal information to keep you up to date with services which may be relevant to you such as to tell you about any training events which we may be running and we may contact you by post, phone or in most cases, by email.
 If you decide that you no longer wish to receive information from us then you can let us know at any time by emailing us at firstname.lastname@example.org or follow the instructions on our health alerts or other communications.

 From time to time, it may become necessary or appropriate to disclose your personal data to carefully selected third party organisations, for example where we use an external organisation to provide services such as IT systems support or external consultants who may help us in our core business function.
-If this is the case, we will only disclose your personal data in compliance with our obligations under the Data Protection Act which means that we will put the appropriate safeguards in place when disclosing any such personal data about you.
+If this is the case, we will only disclose your personal data in compliance with our obligations under the Data Protection Act and GDPR which means that we will put the appropriate safeguards in place when disclosing any such personal data about you.
 Where we use third party IT service providers, this may include information being transferred outside the European Economic Area (EEA) for example, depending on where our service providers’ servers or computers are located.

 We may disclose personal information in response to a legal process, for example, in response to a court order.
 We may also disclose data in response to a law enforcement agency’s request or where we believe it is necessary to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person or as otherwise permitted or required by law and in accordance with legal requirements.